Global Education, International Teachers

 Life in Argentina

-I had always lived in the same country, same city, same neighborhood and almost the same house.
+I had always lived in the same country, same city, same neighborhood, and almost the same house.
 My vacations had always been somewhere in Argentina except for two or three summers we had been to Brazil.
 It doesn’t sound too exciting, does it?

 It was mid-August 1998 when my life was about to change.
-I got a phone call from Participate offering me a position in Richland One District, in SC.
+I got a phone call from Participate Learning offering me a position in Richland One District, in SC.
 I was supposed to travel in a week!
 I was so anxious and happy and scared and all possible feelings came to my heart.
 In fact, I was so nervous at the time that I accepted immediately.
 I realized later that I hadn’t understood where I was going to work!

-Teaching in the U.S.
+Teaching in the US

 At school, it was surprising to find many people who had no idea at all about my country when they first met me.
 I remember one day a fifth-grader walked into my class with a flag of Argentina he had made for me.
 He told me he had spent many hours reading about my country online.
 “It looks cool!” he said.
 I tried to put a bit of my culture and my place into the classroom every day.

 To teach the weather we worked on a map of Argentina, with the real weather conditions you may find in different cities there.
-My students said “En Bariloche nieva” or “En Posadas hace calor” while placing weather icons on a huge map.
-And it was great!
+My students said “En Bariloche nieva” or “En Posadas hace calor” while placing weather icons on a huge map and it was great!
 They loved it!
 They made me feel as though they were totally interested in Spanish but moreover, in me.

 I think every teacher on Earth should have the opportunity to teach abroad.
 To have the opportunity to meet other cultures, to work in different environments and to see the world as the global place we all share.

-If you liked this post, read more from Participate alumni about what it’s like to teach in the US.
-Participate is also looking for qualified teachers to join our program — if you have at least two years of experience teaching primary school, math, science, or languages, find out more about teaching in the USA.
+If you liked this post, read more from ambassador alumni about what it’s like to teach in the US.
+Participate Learning is also looking for qualified teachers to join our program — if you have at least two years of experience teaching primary school, math, science, or languages, find out more about teaching in the USA.